 Sorting stocks into type and size are just two ways of choosing between them.
 When investing for your future you might want to look into growth stocks or stocks that pay dividends, and to construct a balanced portfolio you’ll want a balance of defensive and cyclical stocks.

 To get a full overview of your options, check out our different types of stock investments course.
 For now, however, let’s move on to the different methods available.

 Now you have a grasp of the investment opportunities that are out there, you need to consider the method you want to use when investing your money.
 There are pros and cons to each of the options available, and you can find a short summary below to help decide between them.

 - Share dealing stock brokers.
-The easiest and most direct way to invest in and trade stocks is to sign up with an online broker.
-These platforms allow you to buy and sell physical stocks to build a portfolio.
+The easiest and most direct way is to sign up with an online broker.
+These platforms allow you to trade physical stocks to build a portfolio.
 Sometimes these are distinct services, but more often they also support CFD trading as well.

 - CFD trading platforms.
 Trading with CFDs (Contracts for Difference) means betting whether a stock’s price will go up or down without actually taking ownership of the shares.
 This allows you to make quick trades, and to trade with leverage.
 As mentioned above, many stock brokers also support CFD trading.